andydlindsay/may30-2022/w07d03/README.md

 - [x] Immutable Update Patterns with Arrays and Objects
 - [x] Updating Complex State

-props => data from outside of our component being passed in state => data that belongs to our component

 ### Recap: Components, Props, and State
 - Components:
   - The building blocks of a React application